 These also have reflective panels here and there, including inside the pant leg.
 QOR is somewhat fitness-focused, so they add athletic details like cycling reflectivity to a lot of their products.
 Sizes are kind of limited, but maybe they’ll add more if it gets popular.

 Update: I ordered one of these, and I like them a lot.
 The fabric is tough and durable (but not so light, so probably more suited to cooler weather than sweltering summers), and the way they’ve integrated an elastic waistband is genius.
 It’s completely invisible, but feels soft and comfy, as opposed to those weird-looking elasticized pants you see in hiking stores.
 The only thing I’d change, aside from hiding that zippered pocket, is that the front hand pockets are pretty shallow, and they could be a few inches deeper.
+They’re also pretty small, so definitely size up if you’re on the fence.

 Check it out here.